La Flotte-en-Re, Charente-Maritime: tourism & sightseeing

 In common with most villages and resorts on Ile-de-Ré, La Flotte is joined with the extensive network of cycle paths that criss-cross the island allowing safe (and fun) family cycling.

-Photos of La Flotte-en-Re
+Map of La Flotte-en-Re and places nearby

 Tourist classifications for La Flotte-en-Re